 The pop-up shows the most recent alarms generated for the specific database instance.
 To view additional information about an alarm, click its entry in the Sev column.
 The Alarm dialog box appears, showing details about the selected alarm.

 For complete information about alarms in Foglight, see the Foglight User Help.

-• To drill down to the Instance home page, click the Overview icon.
+To drill down to the Instance home page, click the instance name or click the icon and select Overview from the context menu.
 For more information, see Instance home page on page 47.